Top of main content

 Second phase

 In 2016, we built the Lee Tunnel.
 It intercepts the tidal Thames' largest combined sewer overflow (CSO) at Abbey Mills.
 The Lee Tunnel is a 7.2m diameter, 7km long tunnel.
-The tunnel runs from Abbey Mills pumping station.
-It then flows to Beckton sewage treatment works.
+The tunnel runs from Abbey Mills pumping station to Beckton sewage treatment works.

-The Lee Tunnel has already reduced sewage that would have previously polluted the River Lee.
+The Lee Tunnel has captured over 5 million tonnes of sewage every year that would have previously discharged into the River Lee. **

 Third phase